hlomphosibeko/Zola-with-Yoga/README.md

 ### Validator Testing
 * HTML
+    - At the beginning I was struggling with adding the Favicon to html.
+It was impossible to upload Favicon files while I was doing the Love Running walkthrough project.
     - No errors were found.
     - A warning was found: Section lacks heading.
 A heading is supposed to be added on the section element or turn the section into a div rather [Validator W3 html](https://validator.w3.org/nu/#textarea)